AuDigitalHealth/lingo/docs/design/integration-points.md

-# Snomio integration points
+# Lingo integration points

 ## Purpose

-This documentation provides an overview of the integration points between the Snomio application and external systems including:
+This documentation provides an overview of the integration points between the Lingo application and external systems including:

 - the name generation SPI